longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### What does .apk file contains?
 contains single .dex file, zipped resources, other non java library files.

 APK - Application Package file.
-It is a file format used to distribute and install android applications. .apk will contain single .dex file, zipped resources, other non java library files (c/c++). .dex file will internally contains converted .class files. other wise .apk will not contains .class files.
+It is a file format used to distribute and install android applications. apk will contain single .dex file, zipped resources, other non java library files (c/c++). dex file will internally contains converted .class files. other wise .apk will not contains .class files.

 ### Difference between px, dp, dip and sp on Android?